Nourish to Flourish

-9 minute read
+7 minute read

 Healthy eating involves focusing on nutrient-rich, whole foods, emphasizing fruits, vegetables, whole grains, and lean proteins, while limiting processed foods, added sugars, and unhealthy fats.

-The Gerontological Society of America acknowledges that older adults are at risk of decreased absorption of certain nutrients.
-Brain function is supported by certain vitamins and minerals, so maintaining a healthy diet is key to overcoming lack of absorption to preserve — and optimize — brain health as you age.
+While a well-rounded healthy diet is required to promote brain function, an AARP study found only 1% of individuals consume the recommended number of servings in all five food groups.
+This can be especially problematic for older adults.
+Though good nutrition is needed over a lifetime, each phase of life requires emphasis on different elements.
+The Gerontological Society of America acknowledges that older adults are at risk of decreased absorption of certain nutrients so maintaining a healthy diet is key to overcoming lack of absorption to preserve – and optimize – brain health as you age.

 “ ”